fikay971/Disruption-Console/demo-react/README.md

 # Meridian — Disruption Console

 A working React prototype of an AI-assisted recovery feature for production planners at defense manufacturers.
-Built for the Meridian Production Systems take-home assignment.
+Built for the Fikay App take-home assignment.

 See `../spec.md` for the product spec and `../summary.md` for build notes.